Privacy Policy

 12.5 Managing cookies

-Cookies can be controlled through your browser settings.
-Because all Fluxer cookies are strictly necessary, disabling them may stop some features from working.
+Cookies can be controlled through your browser settings, though because all Fluxer cookies are strictly necessary, disabling them may stop some features from working.
 If non-essential cookies are ever introduced, for example analytics cookies, this section will be updated and consent obtained before they are set.

 12.6 Opt-out preference signals